austinksmith/lzwFlossRedux.js/README.md

   * Uncompress data recieved on the fly using WebWorker threads
   * Reduce bandwidth use and costs without interupting user experience
   * Compress data before saving to local storage & session storage increasing how much you can store
-  * Non-blocking, all compression / decompression is done using a WebWorker thread
+  * Non-blocking, all compression / decompression is done using a Hamsters.js thread
   * Written specifically for use with Hamsters.js allowing you to compress and decompress many items concurrently
   * Async compression & decompression using promises
   * Node.js & Web support allowing you to compress / decompress E2E (end to end)